meenakshisl/ockam/documentation/architecture/messaging/Pipes_Channels.md

   ```

 Channels facilitate bidirectional message exchange.
-Channels preserver the return route AND trace the return route with the channel address
+Channels preserve the return route AND trace the return route with the channel address.

 Same as pipes, channels may provide additional messaging delivery properties and have more messages
 exchanged between C1 and C2.